junian/homebrew-dotnet/README.md

 | .NET 6.0 (LTS) | `dotnet-sdk@6.0` |
 | .NET 5.0 | `dotnet-sdk@5.0` |

+## Where is .NET 4 / .NET Core 4?

+There is no .NET 4 or .NET Core 4.
+To avoid confusion, version 4.x is strictly for .NET Framework, only on Windows.
+Microsoft transition from **.NET Core** to _just_ **.NET** starting from version 5.

 ## .NET Core SDK Versions

 | Version | Formula |